matklad/RobinHood/Readme.md

 Run `cargo run --release` for plain linear probing.
 Run `cargo run --release --features "robin-hood"` for Robin Hood hashing.

-To switch between linear and Robin Hood, comment a marked piece of code in `src/main.rs`

 ## Description

 A hash table with fixed size of `8_388_608` is created and filled up to 9/10 of capacity.